CME Certification Jointy-Provided by the Center for Continuing Education

 The overall goals of the conference are to impact the diagnostic and treatment of patients seen in primary care practices.

-Predicted changes in practice as a result of participating in this activity include the ability to:• Better manage my patients with heart failure and chronic coronary artery disease.
+Predicted changes in practice as a result of participating in this activity include the ability to:• Better manage my patients with hypertension

-• Develop a plan to better educate my patients on the possible health benefits of treatment of GERD and other GI abnormalities.
+• Develop a plan to better educate my patients on the current cancer screening guidelines.

 Tulane University Health Sciences Center Policies: